Marcell Ozuna Player Props: Braves vs. Diamondbacks

-Marcell Ozuna -- with a slugging percentage of .541 in his past 10 games, including three home runs -- will be in action for the Atlanta Braves against the Arizona Diamondbacks, with Ryne Nelson on the mound, on June 3 at 10:10 PM ET.
+Marcell Ozuna -- 2-for-3 with an RBI in his most recent game -- will be in action for the Atlanta Braves against the Arizona Diamondbacks, with Zac Gallen on the hill, on June 4 at 4:10 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Athletics.
+In his last appearance, he strung together two hits (going 2-for-3 with an RBI) against the Diamondbacks.

 Marcell Ozuna Game Info & Props vs. the Diamondbacks